A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Download the Business Exits checklist

-Why does an exit strategy matter?
+Why do you need an exit strategy business plan?

 Succession planning

 Many businesses aren’t prepared for generational change, providing an opportunity for mergers and acquisitions as an exit.
-Planning for family succession or having a clearly defined M&A strategy can alleviate risk, optimise the sale value and ensure a smooth exit process.
+Planning for family succession or having a clearly defined M&A strategy can alleviate risk, optimize the sale value and ensure a smooth exit process.

 Confidence in decision-making